Search Recipes

 How do I keep cookies chewy?

-Do not overbake and store them airtight.
+Do not overbake and store them in an airtight container to maintain their chewy texture.

 Can I double this recipe?